 - Gift receipts

 Just about every retailer in the country will refuse to entertain providing a refund for faulty goods or allowing you to exchange goods unless you can present proof of purchase.
 In this respect most retailers are able to provide gift receipts, which is a proof of purchase but does not state the amount paid.
-You therefore need to ask for a gift receipt when buying Christmas presents so that you can pass to this to recipient of the gift.
+You therefore need to ask for a gift receipt when buying Christmas presents so that you can pass to this on to the recipient of the gift.

 If it all goes wrong